camposer/cf/README.md

 ## Launching trade-processor (frontend)

 ```
+$ sudo npm install bower -g
 $ cd $CF_HOME/trade-processor-front
+$ bower install
 $ grunt serve
 ```

 ## Known improvements

-The following improvements were no implemented because this is just a demo:
+The following improvements were not implemented because this is a demo:
 - Replace InMemory OAuth DB (e.g. for RDBMS)
 - Replace InMemory Mongo (e.g. for a Sharded Cluster or Replica Set)
 - Replace InMemory Publish Subscribe Channel (e.g. for a Backed MQ)